Skip to main content

 For video and social media end-frames, we have an animated version of our logo.
 Make sure you use this version of the logo when creating video content.
 Don't forget our logo has purpose and works across both 'dissatisfied' and 'demanding' roles.

-Animation: Typography
+Animation: typography

 In our animations, we move with purpose and confidence.
 When animating typography, make sure it feels human.
 Avoid anything that looks too digitised.